jumphone/BEER/README.md

     #DimPlot(pbmc, reduction.use='tsne', group.by='map', pt.size=0.1)

-## 2. Analyze Multiple Batches
+## 2. Combine Multiple Batches

-This function is an iteration of "Analyze Two Batches".
+This function is an iteration of "Combine Two Batches".

 BEER compares each batch with the batch having the largest cell number.

-The assumption is that the batch having the largest cell number has all cell types within all batches.
+The assumption is that the batch having the largest cell number has almost all cell-types within all batches.

-If you want to define a batch having all cell types, please set "MAXBATCH" to the label of that batch.
+If you want to define a batch having almost all cell-types, please set "MAXBATCH" to the label of that batch.